mohamed-abdo777/testrepo/README.md

 To capture complex financial phenomena, a suite of advanced conditional heteroskedasticity models was deployed, including **GARCH**, **EGARCH**, and **TGARCH**.
 Based on strict information criteria and rigorous diagnostic testing, the **EGARCH** model emerged as the most efficient and robust framework for both markets.
 The model demonstrated high statistical significance across all core structural parameters and successfully captured the **Leverage Effect**, revealing that negative market shocks (bad news) exert a significantly stronger impact on conditional variance than positive shocks of equal magnitude.

 > 📌 **Methodological Note:** Instead of focusing on standard directional price forecasting, these projects emphasize **structural, diagnostic, and explanatory analysis**.
 The core objective is to map out the mathematical components of market risk, test variance stability, and understand the long-memory properties of volatility clusters during periods of macroeconomic stress.
+>
+> **Additionally,** a baseline ARIMA model was initially fitted to evaluate the mean process, and its residuals were tested using the ARCH-LM test to confirm significant heteroskedasticity.
+Following the failure of ARIMA to handle volatility dynamics, standalone GARCH, EGARCH, and TGARCH models were applied directly to the daily returns.

 ---